Klaus-Thaler/changeBootanimation/README.md

 TWRP recovery is required.

-- activate ADB on your Phone
+- first: activate ADB on your Phone
 - type: adb reboot sideload
 - then: adb sideload /path/to/changeBootanimation.zip